sandialabs/canary/docs/source/introduction/session.rst

    :cwd: /examples
    :nocache:

-Note the output files (``output.json``) from each of the parameterized test cases.

 .. note::

    The default behavior is to run cases asynchronously utilizing all available resources.
-This behavior can be modified by the ``-l scope:type:X`` option.
+This behavior can be modified by the ``-l scope:type=X`` option.
 See :ref:`introduction-resource` and :ref:`howto-resources`.